 - PSCI 413 Nonprofit Financial Management – 2 credits

-b) 4 credits of PSCI 498 Internship.
+- b) 4 credits of PSCI 498 Internship.
 The internship component includes at least 350 hours of volunteer or paid hours working directly with a nonprofit organization.
 If the student works at a nonprofit organization, professional work that is aligned with the program focus will qualify as internship credit.
 Students will complete various reflection activities, including a formal, 10-page paper documenting their learning throughout the internship experience.
-For questions about the internship, contact the Office for Civic Engagement.
+For questions about the internship, contact Academic Enrichment -- Civic Engagement.